-California Baptist University offers the Master of Arts in Education and the Master of Science in Education, the Single Subject, Multiple Subject, Preliminary Administrative Services credentials and the Education Specialist Credential in Mild/Moderate Disabilities-Level 1.
+California Baptist University offers a Master of Arts and a Master of Science degree in Education and a state approved teacher education program for the following credentials: Preliminary or Professional Clear Single or Multiple Subject credential, Preliminary Administrative Services credential and Education Specialist Credential in Mild/Moderate Disabilities-Level 1.
+The Level II Education Specialist Credential has been submitted to the California Commission on Teacher Credentialing for approval.
+Please contact the School of Education for more information.
 Students may complete a master's degree, a credential program or both.
 The Graduate Academic Advisor, the Education Advisors and the Credential Analyst are available to assist in course selection, degree check and other academic information.